Clicking through is not a favorite of mine. I want all the information on

 one page.
 Thus I put the three decadence afloat articles together.

 They detail how to have refrigeration off-the-grid.

-The complete version with all the information contained in the
+series with all the information contained in the

 three articles here:

 I am not an electrical guru by any